-12 Travel, Subsistence and Other Allowances
+14 Travel, Subsistence and Other Allowances

 - The Director of Finance will ensure that all expense claims by employees or outside parties are reimbursed in line with regulations and Human Resources policies, and that all such claims will be supported by receipts wherever possible.
 Removal expenses will be limited to the amount specified by HMRC as being tax free (currently £8000), except with the express approval of the Remuneration Committee, and in accordance with NHS Orkney's Removals Policy. - The Director of Finance will issue guidance on submission of expense claims, specifying documentation to be used, timescales to be adhered to and required level of authorisation.
 All claims will be submitted to the Payroll Department duly certified in an approved form, and made up to a specified day of each month.
 Where this information is transmitted by electronic means, appropriate procedures will be agreed by the Director of Finance.
 The names of officers authorised to sign claims will be held by the Payroll Department, together with specimen signatures and will be maintained in conjunction with the overall Scheme of Delegation. - No officer can certify their own expenses.
-Hotel accommodation and taxi fares should be paid by the officer and not invoiced to the board directly.
-The exceptions to this would be accommodation provided as part of a training course, Travel Scholarship or where specific arrangements have been agreed with the Director of Finance.
-Preauthorisation must exist for all off-island travel and expenses. - The Chairperson will authorise all expense claims from the Chief Executive.
+Hotel accommodation and taxi fares should be paid by the officer wherever possible.
+Exceptions to this would, in the main, be accommodation provided as part of a training course, Travel Scholarship or where specific arrangements have been agreed with the Director of Finance and arranged through the Travel Admin function.
+Pre-authorisation must exist for all off-island travel and expenses. - The Chairperson will authorise all expense claims from the Chief Executive.
 The Chief Executive will authorise all claims from Executive Members of the Board.
 The Chairperson will authorise all claims from Non-Executives.
 In the absence of the Chairperson, this will be undertaken by the Chief Executive or Director of Finance. - Certification means that the certifying officer is satisfied that the journeys were authorised, the expenses properly and necessarily incurred and evidenced, and that the allowances are properly payable. - Claims submitted more than three months after the expenses were incurred will be paid only if approved by the Director of Finance, who will only authorise payment where there is an appropriate justification for the delay and it is an isolated occurrence.
 All claims received later than six months following the month of the claim will be time barred.

-13 Non-pay Expenditure - Procurement
+15 Non-pay Expenditure - Procurement

-1.1 The purpose of this SFI is to set clear rules for the procurement of goods, works and services for NHS Orkney.
-The rules should ensure that NHS Orkney is fair and accountable in dealings with contractors and suppliers.
+1.1 The purpose of this SFI is to set clear rules for the proper management of expenditure for the procurement of goods, works and services.
+The rules should ensure that NHS Orkney is fair, transparent and accountable in dealings with contractors and suppliers.